hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 - Fuse operators together to make the tree smaller
 - Removing operators that have no impact on the final result
 - Removing operators that do not produce any results

+In other optimizers, most of these rules are typically part of the rewrite phase, where the heuristic planning is used instead of that cost-based optimization.
+In Apache Calcite, the `HepPlanner` could be used for this.
+However, some rules may trigger conflicting actions, causing the heuristic planner to fail.
+An example is filter "move around" rules: often it is important not only to push the filter down, but also to try to push it up, because it may enable further optimizations of the parent node
+(such as transitive predicate push, partition pruning, etc).
+The heuristic planner may fail to find these alternatives.
+Therefore, we use the cost-based `VolcanoPlanner` as slower, but safer choice.
+We may reconsider this in the future, and move some logical rules to separate stages that use heuristic planner, as it is done in other projects (e.g. Apache Flink).
+For now this is not important, because we do not support joins, so our queries have small search spaces.

 We define the following logical operators and rules: